Note: This feature was first introduced in GitSwarm 2016.1. Custom CNAMEs with TLS support were introduced in GitSwarm 2016.2.

 package installations:

-Set the external URL for GitSwarm Pages in /etc/gitswarm/gitswarm.rb
+Set the external URL for GitSwarm Pages in /etc/gitswarm/gitswarm.rb:

-, set the port to 443
+In gitlab.yml, set the port to 443 and https to true:

 ```bash ## GitSwarm Pages pages: enabled: true # The location where pages are stored (default: shared/pages). # path: shared/pages